Austin Hedges Player Props: Pirates vs. Cardinals

 - The pitching staff for the Cardinals had a collective 7.4 K/9 last season, the worst in MLB.

-- Cardinals pitchers combined to give up 146 home runs (0.9 per game), the third-fewest in the big leagues.
+- Cardinals pitchers combined to give up 146 home runs (0.9 per game), the third-fewest in baseball.

-- Woodford (0-2) takes the mound for the Cardinals to make his third start this season.
+- The Cardinals will look to Matz (0-2) in his third start of the season.

-- The righty last appeared on Sunday against the Milwaukee Brewers, when he tossed 4 2/3 innings, allowing three earned runs while giving up six hits.
+- The lefty last appeared on Tuesday against the Colorado Rockies, when he went 5 2/3 innings, allowing six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.